XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Wide choice of account types, including TFSA, RRSP, RESP, LIRA, and corporate/joint accounts
+• Extensive range of account types including TFSA, RRSP, RESP, RRIF, LIRA, and more

-• Reliable access to Canadian and U.S. stocks, ETFs, mutual funds, options, and fixed income
+• Wide product offering: Canadian and U.S. stocks, ETFs, mutual funds, options, fixed income products, and IPO access

 icon